+44 (0)113 343 3541

 PhD, University of Leeds:

-Alongside my research and teaching responsibilities, in March 2014 I set up and have since managed the Classics at Leeds Twitter feed.
+Alongside my doctoral research and teaching responsibilities, in March 2014 I set up and have since managed the Classics at Leeds Twitter feed.
 In December 2016, I similarly established the Classics at Leeds Facebook page.

 During the 2014-2015 academic year I achieved a merit in the University of Leeds Teaching Award (ULTA-1), a course accredited by the Higher Education Academy, enabling me to become an Associate Fellow of the Higher Education Academy.
 In March 2015, I was awarded funding by the Roman Society from the Hugh Last Fund to support a 4-week research trip to Spain and Portugal for the purposes of examining archaeological excavation reports and related research material from Spanish and Portuguese libraries, and for visiting and photographing ancient sites in the Duero/Douro valley for my thesis.
 A report of the trip was published in the School's PGR December 2015 Newsletter.